-Our revenues from these arrangements were approximately \$4.7 million in the nine months ended September 30, 2020 and approximately \$5.7 million, \$2.4 million and \$0 in the years ended December 31, 2019, 2018 and 2017, respectively.
+Our revenues from these arrangements were \$5,662 and \$2,438 in the years ended December 31, 2019, and 2018, respectively, with no revenue in the year ended December 31, 2017.

 NeoGames and WHG have agreed on certain exclusivity obligations in the United States.
 WHG is prohibited from using the NeoSphere platform in competition with NeoGames in the iLottery business.
 NeoGames is prohibited from using the NeoSphere platform in competition with WHG in the B2C sports betting business, but is not prohibited from independently using the NeoSphere platform in the B2B sports betting business.